Exterior Home Staging

 Deep Clean and Repair

-- Touch up paint, hose it off, or paint whole house if peeling or fading.
+- Touch up paint, hose it off, or paint the whole house if peeling or fading.
 Look at new homes being built to find a nice neutral color.
 Repair broken boards on decks and porches and stain, paint and maintain as needed

 - Nail down shingles